prachikotadia/Unified-AI-Personal-Platform/README.md

 - OpenAI for GPT models
 - LangChain for AI framework
-- FastAPI for the excellent web framework
+- FastAPI team for the excellent web framework
 - React team for the amazing frontend library
 - All open-source contributors

 ---

 ⭐ If you find this project helpful, please give it a star!